mhy001/jalapencode/README.md

 # Jalapeñcode
-Jalapeñcode is a project for CSUF CPSC 362 - Foundations of Software Engineering.
+Jalapeñcode is a project for CSUF CPSC 362 - Foundations of Software Engineering Fall 2017.

-We are creating an online shopping cart for chili peppers and related products.
+We are creating an online shopping cart for chili peppers.

-### Technology Profile
+### Technology Profile / Dependencies
 * PHP 7.1
 * MySQL 5.7
 * Bootstrap 4.0
 * jQuery 3.2
-* GitHub

 ### Set up
 #### Windows